larspehrsson/VolumeSnapshotMaker/README.md

 Run, runs a snapshot immediately.
 Save, saves the current configuration and minimizes the app to the tray.
 Remove Task, removes the app from "Task Scheduler".
+Show notifications, show a system notification when it's run.
+If this is disabled you will still get a notification if the update was unsuccessfull.

 On save the program will be scheduled to run the next time the current user logs in.